 Anxiety is a feeling of unease, such as worry or fear, which can range from mild to severe.
 Everyone has feelings of anxiety at some point, as it is the body's natural response to stress but you may find that your anxiety is excessive and that it is having a big impact on your life.
 It could be that your anxiety manifests itself through a host of physical and mental symptoms.
 Persistent anxiety can lead to sadness, unhappiness and depression.
 In counselling, we will work on identifying the underlying factors that cause you to feel anxiety and/or depression and then address them.

-Struggling with grief is unbelievably hard and there is no right or wrong way to grieve.
+As well as bereavement, there are other types of loss such as the end of a relationship or losing a job or home.
+Grief and loss is unbelievably hard and there is no right or wrong way to grieve.
 Most people experience grief when they lose something or someone important to them.
-As well as bereavement, there are other types of loss such as the end of a relationship or losing a job or home.
 Grief can cause a range of symptoms such as sadness, hopelessness, loss of purpose or guilt, to name a few.
 In counselling for bereavement, we will work on normalising these feelings and look at your ways of coping.
 Beyond this, we will try to find meaning in life and work on being able to move forward in a continuing symbolic relationship with your loved one.

 *Challenging behaviours *Risk taking behaviours